CSCE-331-Spring-2026-900-908/team83-project3/ScrumMeetings/ScrumMeeting3.md

 ---

 ## Minutes from Previous Meeting
-Summarize discussion in paragraph form from the previous meeting.
+Summarize the discussion in paragraph form from the previous meeting.

 The tasks were split according to what people worked on in Project 2.
 Team members were expected to have an MVP for the demo on Monday.